kcakmak/kcakmak.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Economics, Tilburg University, 2023 (Expected)
+* Ph.D in Economics, Tilburg University, 2025 October (Defense scheduled)
 * M.A. in Economics, Tilburg University, 2019
 * B.A. in Economics, Bogazici University, 2017